okta/okta-auth-js/README.md

 ### Third party cookies

 Many browsers have started blocking cross-origin or "third party" cookies by default.
-Although most of the Okta API methods supported by this SDK do not rely upon cookies, there are a few methods which do.
+Although most of the Okta APIs supported by this SDK do not rely upon cookies, there are a few methods which do.
 These methods will break if third party cookies are blocked:

 * [session](#session) APIs require access to cookies stored on the Okta domain.
   * [session.setCookieAndRedirect](#sessionsetcookieandredirectsessiontoken-redirecturi)